What is “Aspie Power”?

 Joe grew up in Kansas City, MO, undiagnosed with Autism (originally called Aspergers Syndrome).
 He was talented and loud, making enemies every where he went, constantly bullied and excluded.
 At age 12 he discovered that he could receive and implement feedback from others to change himself and become better.
 Setting in motion a lifetime of personal growth.

 Experiencing first hand how challenging relationship and intimacy can be, he set out to master the art of connection.
 He studied Nonviolent Communication, Mindfulness practice in the tradition of Thich Nhat Hanh, Men’s Work with the ManKind Project, Body-Centered Coaching with OneTaste, and many more.

 His work continues.
-He currently lives in Austin, TX and spends three hours every morning on practices that generate energy and keep him mentally, physically, and spiritually clear.
-He has a coach, a couples coach, a personal trainer, an acupuncturist, and a Tantric energy healer.
+He currently lives in Austin, TX and does regular practices that keep him mentally, physically, and spiritually clear.
+He has a coach, a couples coach, a personal trainer, an acupuncturist, and other healers.
 He regularly attends 12-Step meetings, has a sponsor and sponsors others.
 He lives and works with other coaches, which keep him sharp and awake.

 He’s married with a baby, and started Serenity Kids Baby Food with his wife.
 He is excited to continue bringing this work to others.
 He believes that everyone can have the connection, success, and power that they want.